OpenID for European Digital Identity: An architectural analysis of user-centric identity management: A paradigm shift that never was

 Given the strong parallel between OpenID4VP and OpenID4VCI, highlighted in the previous section, one must wonder about the reasons for having two separate specifications that regulate almost identical flows of information.
 After all, (verifiable) credentials \emph{are} (verifiable) presentations themselves.
 In OIDC, for example, relying parties get the identity token (i.e., presentation) of a principal directly from the latter's issuer.

 The similarity becomes even more apparent when taking into account \emph{self-issued credentials}.
-Extending OIDC, the \emph{Self-issued OpenID provider} (SIOPv2) {[}\citeproc{ref-openid:siop}{61}{]} specification defines an OpenID provider (i.e., issuer) controlled by the principal -- either in the cloud or on their device, similar to a wallet -- such that ``the {[}principal{]} becomes the issuer of identity information {[}i.e., tokens{]}, signed with keys under {[}their{]} control {[}in order to{]} present self-attested claims directly to the {[}relying party{]}'' {[}\citeproc{ref-openid:siop}{61}{]}.\footnote{Note that the SIOPv2 specification explicitly aligns itself with self-signed certificates, such as W3C presentations with self-asserted claims, issued by the holder themself {[}\citeproc{ref-w3c:vc}{10}; \citeproc{ref-openid:siop}{61}{]}.
-However, while in the W3C model ``these self-asserted claims {[}\ldots{]} are not limited {[}to{]} statements about the holder'' {[}\citeproc{ref-w3c:vc}{10}{]}, SIOPv2 tokens are limited to assertions about the principal themself -- as with the other OpenID specifications.} Though the relying party's trust relationship in SIOP is directly with the principal, rather than with a third-party issuer, from a technical perspective OIDC and SIOPv2 are almost identical: only the equality of the \texttt{sub} and \texttt{iss} claims indicates the difference.\footnote{Interestingly, the SIOPv2 specification states that, unlike OIDC assertions, the information included in a SIOPv2 token is -- due to its self-asserted, self-attested nature -- \textbf{non-verifiable}: allegedly, signatures made by the principal themself can not be used to validate the origin of the signed information, ``because a Self-Issued OP within the {[}principal's{]} control does not have the legal, reputational trust of a traditional OP'' {[}\citeproc{ref-openid:siop}{61}{]}.
-We beg to differ.
-The origin of the information, in case of SIOPv2, is the principal; and, by checking their signature, this origin is verified.
-Moreover, the lack of qualifiers like \emph{legal}, or \emph{reputational} -- both of which could certainly be present between a principal and a relying party -- does not change the fundamental strength of a trust relationship.}
+Extending OIDC, the \emph{Self-issued OpenID provider} (SIOPv2) {[}\citeproc{ref-openid:siop}{60}{]} specification defines an OpenID provider (i.e., issuer) controlled by the principal -- either in the cloud or on their device, similar to a wallet -- such that ``the {[}principal{]} becomes the issuer of identity information {[}i.e., tokens{]}, signed with keys under {[}their{]} control {[}in order to{]} present self-attested claims directly to the {[}relying party{]}'' {[}\citeproc{ref-openid:siop}{60}{]}.\footnote{Note that the SIOPv2 specification explicitly aligns itself with self-signed certificates such as W3C presentations with self-asserted claims {[}\citeproc{ref-w3c:vc}{11}; \citeproc{ref-openid:siop}{60}{]}.
+However, SIOPv2 tokens -- like any OpenID tokens -- are limited to assertions about the principal themself, while the W3C model explicitly states that ``self-asserted claims \ldots{} are \textbf{\emph{not}} limited {[}to{]} statements about the holder'' {[}\citeproc{ref-w3c:vc}{11}{]}.} Though the relying party's trust relationship in SIOP is directly with the principal, rather than with a third-party issuer, from a technical perspective OIDC and SIOPv2 are almost identical: only the equality of the \texttt{sub} and \texttt{iss} claims indicates the difference.\footnote{Interestingly, the SIOPv2 specification states that, unlike OIDC assertions, the information included in a SIOPv2 token is -- due to its self-asserted, self-attested nature -- \textbf{non-verifiable}: allegedly, signatures made by the principal themself can not be used to validate the origin of the signed information, because the principal ``does not have the legal, reputational trust of a traditional {[}issuer{]}'' {[}\citeproc{ref-openid:siop}{60}{]}.
+We beg to differ: in case of self-issued identity presentations, the origin \emph{is} the principal; and by checking their signature this origin is verified.
+Moreover, nothing precludes a principal and a relying party to have a \emph{legal} or \emph{reputational} trust relationship.
+Most importantly, however, trust has no fundamental need for such `rational' qualifiers: as soon as a relying party trusts the principal -- for whatever reason -- the latter's signature will per definition be sufficient for the former.} However, while OIDC and SIOPv2 employ a single, uniform protocol (OIDC), on top of which self-issuance is made possible, OpenID4VCI and OpenID4VP are -- while functionally the same -- specified separately.
+The question therefore remains: what are the advantages of such a double tiered framework?